Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Mat ern Type III Process

-In the case of the Matern type III process, there is no easy fix to this phenomenon as the distance at which points can interact is unbounded.
-For example, a point near the border of $\cS$ could be thinned by an outside point within radius $R$ of it, but only if this point had not been thinned itself by another within distance $R$ and so on.
-Perfect simulation algorithms (without edge effects) of the Matern type III process and other details are discussed in \citet{moller2010perfect}.
-We however focus on the simplistic case as it is set up in \citet{huber2009likelihood} and \citet{rao2017bayesian} in order to demonstrate the results therein as particular applications of the colouring theorem.
+The fact that $\cS$ is bounded entails edge effects in the Mat\'ern type III process.
+Indeed, those points near the border have less space around them and are therefore overall less likely to be thinned.
+In practice, we observe points in an arbitrary bounded window contained in a larger, conceptually unbounded, space where the process still unfolds.
+There is no magical border that would prevent a point in $\cS$ from being thinned by a location outside of it.
+In the case of the Mat\'ern type III process, there is no easy fix to this phenomenon as the distance at which points can interact is unbounded.
+For example, a point near the border of $\cS$ could be thinned by an outside point within distance $R$ of it, but only if this point had not been thinned itself by another within distance $R$ and so on.
+Perfect simulation algorithms (without edge effects) of the Mat\'ern type III process and other details are discussed in \citet{moller2010perfect}.
+We focus on the simplistic case as it is set up in \citet{huber2009likelihood} and \citet{rao2017bayesian} to demonstrate the results therein as particular applications of the colouring theorem.

-We proceed exactly as in Section \ref{SGCP} for the SGCD; this approach applies in general to any thinning procedure over any FPP with a known density including the other two types of Matern processes.
+We proceed exactly as in Section \ref{SGCP} for the SGCP.
+This approach applies in general to any thinning procedure over any FPP with a known density including the other two types of Mat\'ern processes.
 We start by deriving the density of the base, $\{0,1\}$ marked point process from the generative procedure.
-From it, we obtain the joint density for the thinned and observed point process by applying Theorem \ref{colThm}.
+From it, we obtain the joint density for the thinned and observed point processes by applying Theorem \ref{colThm}.
 Once we have the proper joint density, we can discuss conditional and marginal densities without any ambiguity by using standard definitions.

-The generative procedure of the discretely marked point process corresponding to Matern type III thinning can be condensed into the following two steps. \begin{enumerate} \item Simulate a homogeneous PPP $\tilde X$ with intensity $\lambda$ over $\cS \times [0,1]$, \item Cycling through all the points $(s,t)\in \tilde X$ in order of time, assign label $c=0$ (thinned) to $(s,t)$ if it lies within a radius $R$ of an earlier point that was not thinned.
+The generative procedure of the discretely marked point process corresponding to Mat\'ern type III thinning can be condensed into the following two steps. \begin{enumerate} \item Simulate a homogeneous PPP $\tilde X$ with intensity $\lambda$ over $\cS \times [0,1]$, \item Cycling through all the points $(s,t)\in \tilde X$ in order of time, assign label $c=0$ (thinned) to $(s,t)$ if it lies within distance $R$ of an earlier point that was not thinned.
 Otherwise, $c=1$ (observed). \end{enumerate}